WICG/aom/explainer.md

 Note: These event property tables are intended to assist implementors during the incubation process.
 This is not intended as a normative specification.

-#### Speculative: New InputEvent types
+### Abandoned: New InputEvent types

-Note: This section is speculative, as there is now no immediate plan to include InputEvents for Assistive Technology Actions.
+Note: This section is abandoned, as there is now no immediate plan to include InputEvents for Assistive Technology Actions.

-We will also add some new [`InputEvent`](https://www.w3.org/TR/uievents/#inputevent) types:
+We considered also adding some new [`InputEvent`](https://www.w3.org/TR/uievents/#inputevent) types:

 - `increment`
 - `decrement`